 Even Davos regulars can get lost at times.
-And this year there's a new venue - the InterContinental Hotel in Davos has just opened and will be hosting receptions and meetings.
+Last year saw the opening of a new venue - the InterContinental Hotel which hosted various receptions and meetings.

 By the way: if you move between buildings, say the Congress Centre and the Belvedere hotel (where most parties are held), always allow for some extra time to get through security.